microsoft/fast/docs/en/contributing/status.md

 # Status

-This page can be used to display the health of FAST-DNA systems.
+This page can be used to display the health of FAST systems.

 * [Circle CI - Status](https://status.circleci.com/)
 * [Code Climate - Status](https://status.codeclimate.com/)